-Agile methods create speed and flexibility in software projects – but why?
+Agile software development methods create speed and flexibility in software projects – but why?
 The answer may surprise you.
 Agile methods work because they reduce feedback loops dramatically.
 Modern agile methods also improve communication and (to some extent) development methods, but most of the improvement in speed and flexibility is a result of how the flow of work is managed.

 Working in Small Batches Shortens Feedback Loops

 Think of your development process as a system or machine for turning ideas into saleable stuff.
 In traditional methods, all the “stuff” moves together in one enormous batch through all the activities in your development process.
 No feature can be coded until all have passed design freeze.
 No feature can go to testing until all have been coded.
 Because the batch size is so large, feedback is very slow.
 Bugs in a feature are not found until months after it has been coded, you can’t find out whether customers like the features until acceptance test, and you don’t know how long it takes to finish an average feature because you haven’t finished anything.